-4-H organizations are exempt from Federal income taxes because they are described in section 501 (c)(3) of the Internal Revenue Code of 1954.
-(If your organization has gross receipts in their tax year that normally exceed \$25,000, then you must file a Form 990.)
+4-H organizations are exempt from Federal income taxes because they are described in section 501(c)(3) of the Internal Revenue Code of 1954.
+All 4-H Clubs and Groups are required to file the IRS Form Series 990.
+Work with your 4-H Youth Development Educator with this process.